sjackman/resume/README.md

 #### 2002–present—Open-source developer

-Maintain open-source bioinformatics software packages for Homebrew and Linuxbrew.
-Lead developer of Linuxbrew, the Homebrew package manager for Linux.
+Developer and member of the project leadership committee of Homebrew, the package manager for macOS and Linux.
+Leader maintainer and creator of Homebrew for Linux.

 ## Selected Publications